Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Lionsberg System.md

 It is designed to connect, empower, and accelerate All other things moving in service of [[The Goal]].

+It is not a finished answer, blueprint or silver bullet.
+It is not the one right answer.
+It is a hypothesis, a Prototype.
+The only Way we will be able to test how well it conforms to Ultimate Reality will be to experiment, learn, experience, embody and transform it.

+Therefore at the Core of the System is an identification not with the present embodiment, articulations, or hypotheses,  but with the Spirit and processes guiding our learning, growth, and transformation across Time.

 The [[Lionsberg System]] is emerging to address all elements required for this Higher Order Functional Unity to emerge:

 1. History and Trust - See [[Provisional Trust Manifesto]]